SenseNet/docs.sensenet.com/content/guides/customization/01-menu-customization.md

 ---
 title: "Customize the menu"
-metaTitle: "sensenet Admin UI - Customize the menu"
+metaTitle: "sensenet Admin-ui - Customize the menu"
 description: This article gives a brief overview about the customization of the Drawer (the left side menu) on the Admin UI.
 ---